DevalPanchal/Assignment2/README.md

 Step 1:

-Clone the main branch of the repo, and rename the project folder "Assignment2" after extracting it.
+Clone the main branch of the repo, and rename the project folder "Assignment2" after extracting it (if necessary).

 Step 2: